New South Wales 79 class locomotive: Operations

 In 1945, the BHP became interested in the possible dieselisation at its Australian Iron & Steel works in Port Kembla and one unit was loaned to the company in April.
 Whilst it proved too light for the tasks of hauling ingots and ladles, it did lead to the commencement of dieselisation five years later.

 At the end of that war, they were put into use by the New South Wales Department of Railways as shunters at Sydney Central station and Eveleigh Carriage Workshops.
 They were numbered 7920 to 7923, these being the numbers allocated by US authorities.
 In April 1948, the Commonwealth Government took 7921 and 7922 for use at Woomera Rocket Range and 7920 and 7923 were purchased by the NSWGR in September that year.

 In 1950, the two owned by the Commonwealth Government were transferred to Commonwealth Railways as the DE Class and used as shunters at Port Augusta and Port Pirie.
 In July 1975, both were included in the transfer of the Commonwealth Railways to Australian National.

 Disposal & preservation

 In October 1974, the two NSWGR units were sold to the British Phosphate Commission for use on Christmas Island.
 In 1979, both were rebuilt by FR Tulk, Perth with Caterpillar D3306 engines and lower profile noses.
 This railway closed in 1987.

-Following their retirement in the early 1980s, 7921 returned to New South Wales and is preserved at the NSW Rail Museum, Thirlmere, while 7922 is with the National Railway Museum, Port Adelaide.
+Following the retirement of the Commonwealth Railways units in the early 1980s, 7921 returned to New South Wales and is preserved at the NSW Rail Museum, Thirlmere, while 7922 is with the National Railway Museum, Port Adelaide.